Skip to Content

 Visitors listening to a tour guide during a DMZ tour with Klook

-Because you can’t travel to the DMZ without a tour, many of the tours follow similar routes.
+Because you can’t travel to the DMZ without a guide, many of the tours follow similar routes.
 However, the first decision you should make is whether you want to visit the DMZ, JSA or both.

 If you choose the DMZ, you can expect to visit: